jsoref/ceph/doc/dev/ceph_krb_auth.rst

 Auditing
     Auditing takes the results from both *authentication and authorization* and records them into an audit log.
-The audit log records records all actions taking by/during the authentication and authorization for later review by the administrators.
+The audit log records all actions taking by/during the authentication and authorization for later review by the administrators.
 While authentication and authorization are preventive systems (in which unauthorized access is prevented), auditing is a reactive